Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization

 \section{Analyses of the {AIB} profiles}

-{A group of prominent AIBs could be seen on top of the mid-IR thermal continuum in the JWST spectrum of T Cha.
+A group of prominent AIBs could be seen on top of the MIR thermal continuum in the JWST spectrum of T Cha.
 The 11.3 $\mu$m band was prominent in the Spitzer spectra \citep{Geers+2006}. \cite{Arun2025} recently reanalysed the Spitzer spectra and reported detection of AIBs at 6.2, 7.7, and 8.6 $\mu$m.
 From the JWST spectrum, we can clearly identify the bands around 6.2 and 11.3 $\mu$m, while the 7.7 and 8.6 $\mu$m bands seem to have formed a complex centred around $\sim$8.1 $\mu$m.
-The 6.2 $\mu$m band is preceded by the weaker 6.0 $\mu$m band, which is also observed in many other astrophysical sources \citep{Peeters+2002}.}
+The 6.2 $\mu$m band is preceded by a weaker 6.0 $\mu$m band{\footnote{The 6.0 $\mu$m band is generally associated with a carbonyl ($>\mathrm{C} = \mathrm{O}$) stretch of a PAH molecule \citep{Peeters+2002}}}.